natural supplements for anxiety and stress

 Sleep deprivation and extreme stressors like heat and cold can deplete catecholamine levels.
 L-Tyrosine restores them to preserve optimal cognition and reduce anxiety.[vi]

-Recommended dosage of L-Tyrosine is 500 mg 2 or 3-times per day.
+Recommended dosage of L-Tyrosine is 500 mg twice per day.

 GABA